 The High Line Park is built on the disused southern portion of the West Side Line running to the Lower West Side of Manhattan.
 It runs from Gansevoort Street – three blocks below 14th Street – in the Meatpacking District, through Chelsea, to the northern edge of the West Side Yard on 34th Street near the Javits Convention Center.

-A visual storytelling by Lucas Compan
+A visual story by Lucas Compan

 The High Line (also known as the High Line Park) is a 1.45-mile-long (2.33km) New York City linear park built in Manhattan on an elevated section of a disused New York Central Railroad spur called West Side Line.